MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-416-Ambulatory-Surgical-Services/subpart-H-Requirements-Under-Ambulatory-Surgical-Center-Quality-Reporting-ASCQR-Program/section-416.310.md

 (d) *Extraordinary circumstances exceptions.* CMS may grant an exception with respect to quality data reporting requirements in the event of extraordinary circumstances beyond the control of the hospital, such as when an act of nature affects an entire region or if CMS determines that a systemic problem with one of its data collection systems directly affected the ability of the hospitals to submit data.
 CMS may grant an exception as follows:

-(1) *Upon request of the ASC.* Specific requirements for submission of a request for an exception are available on the QualityNet Web site; or
+(1) *Upon request of the ASC.* Specific requirements for submission of a request for an exception are available on the CMS website.

 (2) *At the discretion of CMS.* CMS may grant exceptions to ASCs that have not requested them when CMS determines that an extraordinary circumstance has occurred.